DioxusLabs/dioxus/docs/guide/src/concepts/conditional_rendering.md

 }
 ```

 Do note: the `rsx!` macro returns a `Closure`, an anonymous function that has a unique type.
-Because every closure is unique, we cannot return *just* `rsx!` from a match statement.
-Every `rsx!` call must be rendered first when used in match statements.

 To make patterns like these less verbose, the `rsx!` macro accepts an optional first argument on which it will call `render`.
 Our previous component can be shortened with this alternative syntax: